wp-hooks/vscode-wordpress-hooks/readme.md

 Yes, open the preferences for VS Code and go to the **Extensions -> Autocomplete WordPress Hooks** section.

+### Where does the list of hook names come from?

+They're generated directly from the WordPress core software and updated in time for each new release.
+They're bundled with this extension, so there's no requirement for your project to include WordPress, and the extension doesn't scan the files in your project looking for actions and filters.

 ## License

 This extension is free and open source software.
 It's licensed under the GNU GPL version 3.